 - Opting for paperless billing and managing your account online.

-- Switching both gas and electricity to the same supplier - known as a 'dual fuel' tariff.
+- Switching both gas and electricity to the same supplier.

-Energy bills are a large part of our monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your energy bills.
+Energy bills are a large part of your monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your bills.

-- Remember to provide your supplier with accurate meter readings regularly.
+- Remember to regularly provide your supplier with accurate meter readings.
 This will ensure you are only paying for the electricity and gas you are using and avoid any surprises further down the line.

 - If you are on a fixed price tariff, keep a note of the end date.
-Companies often transfer customers to their more expensive standard tariff when a fixed price deal comes to an end.
-So comparing deals a few weeks before your fixed tariff ends is advisable.
+Companies often transfer customers to their more expensive standard variable tariff when a fixed price deal comes to an end.
+We recommend comparing deals a few weeks before your fixed price tariff ends.

 Looking for business gas or electricity deals?
-Take a look at our commercial energy page.
+Take a look at our business energy page.